Truck Accident Attorneys in Manassas, Virginia

 Common Causes of Virginia Truck Accidents

 Despite the commercial trucking industry being tightly regulated, there are thousands of deaths attributed to truck accidents each year in this country.
-Some of the primary causes of these dangerous and deadly truck accidents include:
+These massive vehicles, often weighing 20 to 30 times more than a standard passenger car, can cause catastrophic damage and severe injuries when involved in a collision.
+Understanding the primary causes of these dangerous and deadly truck accidents is crucial for both prevention and for those seeking justice.

-- Speeding and Reckless Driving.
 Another leading cause of truck accidents is reckless operation due to excessive speed, unsafe lane changes, following too closely, and failing to compensate for road or weather conditions.
+Truck drivers, like all motorists, are subject to speed limits, but the sheer size and weight of their vehicles mean they require significantly longer distances to stop or maneuver.

 Serious Injuries and Damages From Truck Crashes